 tape" not "scotch tape".

-for federally registered trademarks, TM or SM for
+for federally registered trademarks, superscript TM TM or SM SM for

 necessary to clutter up every piece of text with the symbol every single